likebike/likebike_com/1-input/posts/How_To_Write_Fast_Rust_Code.html.md

 sys     0m0.012s
 ```

 20 million iterations in under 50 milliseconds -- a **190x** improvement from where we started.
-Not bad!

 == <span id=emit-asm>Performance Tip #1: Compile with `RUSTFLAGS="--emit=asm"`</span>